telerik/kendo-ui-builder/docs/state-migration/managing-options.md

 ---
-title: Managing the Applications
+title: Managing the Application
-page_title: Managing the Applications - Status & Migration - Kendo UI Builder
+page_title: Managing the Application - Status & Migration - Kendo UI Builder
 description: "Use the options for managing your application and duplicate, export, remove, or delete it when working with the Kendo UI Builder tool."
 slug: managingtheapp_kuib
 position: 2
 ---

-# Managing the Applications
+# Managing the Application

 From the Dashboard, the Builder provides options for managing the available projects.